getodk/docs/glossary.rst

   widget

-    A single question, answer set, and attendent GUI elements, as rendered in an XForm compliant app such as :term:`Collect`.
+    A single question, answer set, and attendant GUI elements, as rendered in an XForm compliant app such as :term:`Collect`.

   hint